How Much Does a Dermatologist Make a Year

 Do people like being a dermatologist?

-Many people enjoy working as a dermatologist as this role can be fulfilling.
+Many people enjoy working as a dermatologist since this role can be fulfilling on several levels.
 Not only is the work interesting (diagnosing and resolving health concerns), but it involves helping people live healthier and happier lives.

 Is it hard to get hired as a dermatologist?

-It may not be challenging to find a job as a dermatologist once the applicant has the proper qualifications as the field is growing at a rate that is at least on par with other professions, if not higher.
+It may not be challenging to find a job as a dermatologist once you have the proper qualifications.
+The field is growing at a rate that is at least on par with other professions, if not higher.

 Photo credit: iStock/stefanamer